Actually, on Rossi’s blog. This has become so unsurprising that I intend to stop covering it unless asked.

-In fact, the page is about measuring resistance, and wattage is not mentioned, and EE simply posits the resistance as zero (which I think Rossi may have stated somewhere, which is obviously false, unless the device is superconducting, which seems, ah, unlikely.)
+In fact, the page is about measuring resistance, and wattage is not mentioned, and EE simply posits the resistance as zero (which I think Rossi stated somewhere, which is obviously false, unless the device is superconducting, which seems, ah, unlikely.)

 The schematic shows only one meter, a “DMM,” measuring current through a resistor..
 However, then a circuit is shown with two resistors, one known.
 There is then a measurement described of voltage across the known resistor, called a “shunt,” usually.
 However the text then refers to the “voltage drop across the original resistor.”
 It is this data that is missing from the Gullstrom report, and without that data the input “wattage” cannot be determined.
-We know the power (“wattage”) dissipated in the shunt, it would be 100 mV squared times 1 ohm (per Ohms law and power as the product of voltage and current), or 10 mWatts.
+We know the power (“wattage”) dissipated in the shunt, it would be 100 mV squared divided by 1 ohm (per Ohm’s law and power as the product of voltage and current), or 10 mWatts.